Thoughts on AI Scribes for Clinical documentation in NZ

 Bioethicist and lawyer Rochelle Style in a recent article for eHealthNews reported by Rebecca McBeth states; “New Zealand has very poor health literacy, and probably even poorer AI health literacy.
 So, there is an issue about being able to first know what you are consenting to and giving patients real choice as once these tools become embedded, what will happen if people do not want their consultations recorded and summarised?”

-Bioethicist and lawyer Rochelle Style in the article for eHealthNews stated “I still think there is a bit of puffery in what some of the platforms are claiming …” she is reported as stating, also adding that there are potential legal risks if clinicians do not carefully review all documentation.
+Bioethicist and lawyer Rochelle Style in the article for eHealthNews stated “I still think there is a bit of puffery in what some of the platforms are claiming …”, also adding that there are potential legal risks if clinicians do not carefully review all documentation.

 It is undeniable that the wheels of change are in motion, Pandora’s box has been opened.
 And like so many technologies that have come before, it is up to users to determine how AI will be used and if the results are for the greater good.
-As with anything new, we must do our research and pick partners carefully, looking at longevity in the industry, investment in R&D and a history of success.
+As with anything new, professionals must do their own research and pick partners carefully, looking at longevity in the industry, investment in R&D and their history of success.
 We must also figure out how to effectively use the tools, counsel patients and clinicians on appropriately safe, and informed use and remain educated on developments.

-From our perspective at Voice Power NZ Ltd, we believe in the ‘fundamental theorem of informatics’ – which assumes that the combination of human and computer together should outperform either on their own.
-This is true for AI also; assistants and scribes that listen in the background and produce full clinician notes are not the complete solution, as they miss the vital step of clinicians own reflective narrative.
+From our perspective at Voice Power NZ Ltd, we believe in the ‘fundamental theorem of informatics’ – the assumption that the combination of human and computer together should outperform either on their own.
+This is true also for AI assistants and scribes that listen in the background and produce full clinician notes.
+These are not a complete solution, as they miss the vital step of clinicians own reflective narrative.

-Voice Power staff have for over 20 years been before NZ clinicians with AI driven Dragon speech recognition software, empowering clinicians to create in their own words and with their own experience, actionable and clear clinical documentation.
-Documenting at the speed of sound with your own knowledge driving the clinical narrative.
+Over the decades we have empowered clinicians to create in their own words, with their own experience, actionable, clear notes, letters and reports.
+Documenting at the speed of sound with their own knowledge driving the clinical narrative.

 Nuance Dragon solutions have millions of users, over 10 thousand healthcare organisations; delivering proven savings and ROI case studies in NZ and throughout the world.
 Microsoft bought Nuance – Dragon in 2021 for a record $20 billion and have now combined it with their large ChatGPT investment in producing the award winning – Dragon® Ambient eXperience™.